Wolf making excuses. Person saying that they smell bullshit

 Holiday Update

-By the time you read this, I’ll [hopefully] have set up our tent at Camp Bestival and will be sipping on mojitos.
-The kids have got temporary tattoos with my mobile number on them (please Nia don’t pull a disappearing act), I’ve packed enough food to feed a village and I’ll make sure to post some pics to Instagram so check the feed on the right hand side.
-Em has spared me from Barbara Streisand filled journey although I’ve heard a lot of Five Star and as I type this he’s singing along with ‘123 shake your body down’…
+By the time you read this, I’ll [hopefully] have set up our tent at Camp Bestival and be sipping mojitos.
+The kids have got temporary tattoos with my mobile number on them (please, Nia, don’t pull a disappearing act), I’ve packed enough food to feed a village, and I’ll make sure to post some pics to Instagram.
+Em has spared me from a Barbara Streisand filled journey, although I’ve heard a lot of Five Star.
+As I type this he’s singing along with ‘123 shake your body down’…

-My mother-in-law is arriving in a couple of days and I’ve been so busy with the kids, Em will have to get the spare room set up.
+My mother-in-law arrives in a couple of days, and I’ve been so busy with the kids, Em will have to get the spare room set up.
 Haha!

-I’ve ended up watching Breaking Bad this week and I laughed so hard in the second episode, I damn near thought I’d wet myself laughing.
+I’ve ended up watching Breaking Bad this week.
+I laughed so hard in the second episode, I damn near thought I’d wet myself laughing.

 For those who have been asking, the values and being valued posts are on the schedule for revisiting.